MatanRad/AccentRecognition/README.md

 pip install -r requirements.txt
 ~~~~~

+##### Please note that if GPU access is available, it is recommended to install the GPU version of tensorflow: https://www.tensorflow.org/install/

 ## General Overview
 The data used for this dataset is the [Speech Accent Archive](http://accent.gmu.edu/) (can also be found at [Kaggle](https://www.kaggle.com/rtatman/speech-accent-archive)).